Anteosaurus: South Africa

-Russia?
+Possible Russian occurrence

-The genus Anteosaurus is possibly present in Russia based on a fragmentary cranial remain found in the 19th century in the Republic of Tatarstan (Alexeyevsky District).
-This specimen, firstly interpreted as a snout boss of a dicynodont (named Oudenodon rugosus), was later correctly identified by Ivan Efremov as an angular boss of an anteosaurid.
-The shape of this boss clearly differs from those of others Russian anteosaurids, so this specimen was attributed to a new species of the genus Titanophoneus (and named Titanophoneus rugosus).
+Anteosaurus is possibly present in Russia based on a fragmentary cranial remain found in the 19th century in the Republic of Tatarstan (Alexeyevsky District).
+This specimen, firstly interpreted as a snout boss of a dicynodont (named Oudenodon rugosus), was later correctly identified by Ivan Yefremov as an angular boss of an anteosaurid.
+The shape of this boss clearly differs from those of other Russian anteosaurids, so this specimen was attributed to a new species of the genus Titanophoneus (and named Titanophoneus rugosus).
 More recently, Christian Kammerer showed that the shape of this boss differs markedly from the lenticular bosses of the Russian anteosaurs T. potens and T. adamanteus.
-In contrast the angular boss of T. rugosus is very similar to the Anteosaurus morphotype, so this specimen can be the first representative of the genus Anteosaurus in Russia.
+In contrast the angular boss of T. rugosus is very similar to the Anteosaurus morphotype, so this specimen may be the first representative of Anteosaurus from Russia.
 The dermal sculpturing of the boss, with prominent furrows, is different from that observed in few well preserved A. magnificus specimens.
-According to Kammerer, as the range of variation in dermal sculpturing between Anteosaurus individuals is no well known, it is more reasonable to consider provisionally Titanophoneus rugosus as a nomen dubium (maybe an Anteosaurus sp.).
-Only the discovery of more complete Russians specimens with the rugosus morphotype will clarify the relationship of this taxon with Anteosaurus.
+According to Kammerer, as the range of variation in dermal sculpturing between Anteosaurus individuals is not well known, it is more reasonable to provisionally consider Titanophoneus rugosus as a nomen dubium (maybe an Anteosaurus sp.).
+Only the discovery of more complete Russian specimens with the rugosus morphotype will clarify the relationship of this taxon with Anteosaurus.